Thai police charge two activists for 'violence' against Queen Suthida | DW | 16.10.2020

 The two activists could face anywhere from 16 years to life imprisonment.
 The charge carries a possible death sentence.

-Many protesters have already been levelled with lesser charges including sedition and breaking coronavirus rules on gatherings.
+Many protesters have already been leveled with lesser charges including sedition and breaking coronavirus rules on gatherings.

 Thousands of protesters are calling for the resignation of Prime Minister Prayuth Chan-ocha's government.
 Demonstrators are also demanding a new constitution and reforms to the monarchy.